-Certificate in Quantum Technology and Quantum Information
+Certificate in Quantum Technology

-Drexel's post-baccalaureate certificate in Quantum Technology and Quantum Information is designed for working professionals and will provide skills in areas of quantum technologies that can be applied to real-world problems.
+Drexel's graduate certificate in Quantum Technology and Quantum Information is designed for working professionals and will provide skills in areas of quantum technologies that can be applied to real-world problems.
 Quantum technology, which uses the physics of sub-atomic particles, promises revolutionary advances in energy and computing technology.
 It means more powerful computers, more accurate health care imaging, more reliable navigation and timing systems, and more secure communications, among other possible applications.
 Students in the program will obtain a fundamental understanding of the current implementation platforms, as well as the operation and use of existing quantum computing hardware.
 In a broad sense, the certificate will prepare students for entering the quantum technology workforce and contributing to the development of new quantum technologies.

 - Transferable, 12-credit graduate curriculum